 All eyes were Harriet star Cynthia Erivo, who would have joined the EGOT club if she had won an Oscar this year.
 She was nominated for Best Actress for her portrayal of abolitionist icon Harriet Tubman as well as for Best Original Song ("Stand Up") with Joshuah Brian Campbell.

 Charlize Theron and Margot Robbie are treading familiar territory with their acting nods -- this was Theron's third time in the Best Actress category and Robbie's second in the Supporting Actress category.
 The biographical Bombshell was also nominated for Makeup and Hairstyling, which, well...duh.

 If there were an Oscar for Best Speech, surely Tom Hanks would win for the moving monologue he gave upon accepting the Cecil B. DeMille Award at the 2020 Golden Globes.
 We'll settle for the Best Supporting Actor nomination he earned for his portrayal of the one and only Fred Rogers.

-Richard Jewell -- director Clint Eastwood's sobering account of the security guard who quickly went from American hero to FBI suspect following the 1996 Summer Olympics bombing -- is somehow only up for one Oscar.
-Kathy Bates, who plays the title character's mother, will vie for the Best Supporting Actress trophy against Laura Dern (Marriage Story), Scarlett Johansson (Jojo Rabbit), Florence Pugh (Little Women) and Margot Robbie (Bombshell).
+Richard Jewell -- director Clint Eastwood's sobering account of the security guard who quickly went from American hero to FBI suspect following the 1996 Summer Olympics bombing -- was somehow only up for one Oscar.
+Kathy Bates, who plays the title character's mother, vied for the Best Supporting Actress trophy against winner Laura Dern (Marriage Story), Scarlett Johansson (Jojo Rabbit), Florence Pugh (Little Women) and Margot Robbie (Bombshell).

 Pre-order Richard Jewell on Amazon Prime Video here.